 The new structure would be reconstructed on top of the site of the former Vance house.
 The site planners used remnants of the original foundation, such as stones in the corners, and the original fireplace to guide building efforts.
 Workers used a tractor to dig a new footing.

 Workers poured cement into the footing to establish a new foundation.
-They then placed stones around the entire perimeter of the base, potentially to cover the foundation from sight, as cement was not an old cabin-building material.
-However, builders during David Vance's lifetime would have used stone to lift their cabins off the ground to increase the structure's longevity.
+They then placed stones around the entire perimeter of the base, probably to cover the foundation from sight, as cement was not an old cabin-building material.
+However, builders during David Vance's lifetime would have used stone to lift their cabins off the ground, away from moisture and insects, to increase the structure's longevity.